espressif/esp-idf/docs/en/security/flash-encryption.rst

 Flash Encryption Process
 ------------------------

-Assuming that the eFuse values are in their default states and the firmware bootloader is compiled to support flash encryption, the flash encryption process executes as shown below:
+Assuming that the eFuse values are in their default states and the second stage bootloader is compiled to support flash encryption, the flash encryption process executes as shown below:

 .. only:: not SOC_FLASH_ENCRYPTION_XTS_AES

   1. On the first power-on reset, all data in flash is un-encrypted (plaintext).
-The ROM bootloader loads the firmware bootloader.
+The first stage (ROM) bootloader loads the second stage bootloader.

-  2. Firmware bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b0000000``).
+  2. Second stage bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b0000000``).
 Since the value is ``0`` (even number of bits set), it configures and enables the flash encryption block.
 It also sets the ``FLASH_CRYPT_CONFIG`` eFuse to 0xF.
 For more information on the flash encryption block, see *{IDF_TARGET_NAME} Technical Reference Manual* > *eFuse Controller (eFuse)* > *Flash Encryption Block* [`PDF <{IDF_TARGET_TRM_EN_URL}#efuse>`__].

-  3. Firmware bootloader first checks if a valid key is already present in the eFuse (e.g., burned using espefuse tool), then the process of key generation is skipped and the same key is used for flash encryption process.
-Otherwise, Firmware bootloader uses RNG (random) module to generate an AES-256 bit key and then writes it into the ``flash_encryption`` eFuse.
+  3. Second stage bootloader first checks if a valid key is already present in the eFuse (e.g., burned using espefuse tool), then the process of key generation is skipped and the same key is used for flash encryption process.
+Otherwise, Second stage bootloader uses RNG (random) module to generate an AES-256 bit key and then writes it into the ``flash_encryption`` eFuse.
 The key cannot be accessed via software as the write and read protection bits for the ``flash_encryption`` eFuse are set.
 The flash encryption operations happen entirely by hardware, and the key cannot be accessed via software.

-  4. Flash encryption block encrypts the flash contents - the firmware bootloader, applications and partitions marked as ``encrypted``.
+  4. Flash encryption block encrypts the flash contents - the second stage bootloader, applications and partitions marked as ``encrypted``.
 Encrypting in-place can take time, up to a minute for large partitions.

-  5. Firmware bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b0000001) to mark the flash contents as encrypted.
+  5. Second stage bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b0000001) to mark the flash contents as encrypted.
 Odd number of bits is set.

-  6. For :ref:`flash-enc-development-mode`, the firmware bootloader sets only the eFuse bits ``DISABLE_DL_DECRYPT`` and ``DISABLE_DL_CACHE`` to allow the UART bootloader to re-flash encrypted binaries.
+  6. For :ref:`flash-enc-development-mode`, the second stage bootloader sets only the eFuse bits ``DISABLE_DL_DECRYPT`` and ``DISABLE_DL_CACHE`` to allow the UART bootloader to re-flash encrypted binaries.
 Also, the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits are NOT write-protected.

-  7. For :ref:`flash-enc-release-mode`, the firmware bootloader sets the eFuse bits ``DISABLE_DL_ENCRYPT``, ``DISABLE_DL_DECRYPT``, and ``DISABLE_DL_CACHE`` to 1 to prevent the UART bootloader from decrypting the flash contents.
+  7. For :ref:`flash-enc-release-mode`, the second stage bootloader sets the eFuse bits ``DISABLE_DL_ENCRYPT``, ``DISABLE_DL_DECRYPT``, and ``DISABLE_DL_CACHE`` to 1 to prevent the UART bootloader from decrypting the flash contents.
 It also write-protects the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits.
 To modify this behavior, see :ref:`uart-bootloader-encryption`.

   8. The device is then rebooted to start executing the encrypted image.
-The firmware bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.
+The second stage bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.

 .. only:: SOC_FLASH_ENCRYPTION_XTS_AES_256

   1. On the first power-on reset, all data in flash is un-encrypted (plaintext).
-The ROM bootloader loads the firmware bootloader.
+The first stage (ROM) bootloader loads the second stage bootloader.

-  2. Firmware bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b000``).
+  2. Second stage bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b000``).
 Since the value is ``0`` (even number of bits set), it configures and enables the flash encryption block.
 For more information on the flash encryption block, see *{IDF_TARGET_NAME} Technical Reference Manual* > *eFuse Controller (eFuse)* > *Auto Encryption Block* [`PDF <{IDF_TARGET_TRM_EN_URL}#efuse>`__].

-  3. Firmware bootloader first checks if a valid key is already present in the eFuse (e.g., burned using espefuse tool) then the process of key generation is skipped and the same key is used for flash encryption process.
-Otherwise, Firmware bootloader uses RNG (random) module to generate an 256 bit or 512 bit key, depending on the value of :ref:`Size of generated XTS-AES key <CONFIG_SECURE_FLASH_ENCRYPTION_KEYSIZE>`, and then writes it into respectively one or two `BLOCK_KEYN` eFuses.
+  3. Second stage bootloader first checks if a valid key is already present in the eFuse (e.g., burned using espefuse tool) then the process of key generation is skipped and the same key is used for flash encryption process.
+Otherwise, second stage bootloader uses RNG (random) module to generate an 256 bit or 512 bit key, depending on the value of :ref:`Size of generated XTS-AES key <CONFIG_SECURE_FLASH_ENCRYPTION_KEYSIZE>`, and then writes it into respectively one or two `BLOCK_KEYN` eFuses.
 The software also updates the ``KEY_PURPOSE_N`` for the blocks where the keys were stored.
 The key cannot be accessed via software as the write and read protection bits for one or two `BLOCK_KEYN` eFuses are set. ``KEY_PURPOSE_N`` field is write-protected as well.
 The flash encryption operations happen entirely by hardware, and the key cannot be accessed via software.

-  4. Flash encryption block encrypts the flash contents - the firmware bootloader, applications and partitions marked as ``encrypted``.
+  4. Flash encryption block encrypts the flash contents - the second stage bootloader, applications and partitions marked as ``encrypted``.
 Encrypting in-place can take time, up to a minute for large partitions.

-  5. Firmware bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b001) to mark the flash contents as encrypted.
+  5. Second stage bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b001) to mark the flash contents as encrypted.
 Odd number of bits is set.

-  6. For :ref:`flash-enc-development-mode`, the firmware bootloader allows the UART bootloader to re-flash encrypted binaries.
+  6. For :ref:`flash-enc-development-mode`, the second stage bootloader allows the UART bootloader to re-flash encrypted binaries.
 Also, the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits are NOT write-protected.
-In addition, the firmware bootloader by default sets the following eFuse bits:
+In addition, the second stage bootloader by default sets the following eFuse bits:

     .. list::